 - dave graney

-- ZIPPA DEEDOO WHAT IS/WAS THAT/THIS?
-Album coming March 2019.
+- Two albums in 2019.
+ONE MILLION YEARS DC by Dave Graney and Clare Moore and ZIPPA DEEDOO WHAT IS/WAS THAT/THIS? from Dave Graney and the mistLY.
 WORKSHY - 2017 memoir out on Affirm Press.
 Let's get Tight - 2017 CD with Clare Moore.
 Moodists - Coral Snakes - mistLY.
 I don’t know what I am and don’t want to know any more than I already know.
 I aspire, in my music , to 40s B Movie (voice and presence) and wish I could play guitar like Charlie Christian or Grant Green -but not in this lifetime, I know.

 ZIPPA DEEDOO WHAT IS/WAS THAT/THIS?